yongler/tp/docs/DeveloperGuide.md

       No changes to the reminder window.
 4. _{ more test cases …​ }_

+### Example: Finding an application

+1. Finding an application while all applications are being shown

+    1. Prerequisites: List all applications using the `list` command.
+Multiple applications in the list.

+    2. Test case: `find pt/high`<br>
+       Expected: All applications in the list with a high priority tag will be shown.
+Details of the number of results will be shown in the status message.

+    3. Test case: `find pt/notaprioritytag`<br>
+       Expected: No changes.
+Error details shown in the status message that the keywords is incorrect for searching `PriorityTag`.

+    4. Other incorrect find commands to try: `find`, `find high` (without the `pt`), `find n/`(empty keyword) <br>
+       Expected: Respective error details shown in the status message

 ### Saving data

 1. Dealing with missing/corrupted data files